Nursing Homes and Personal Care Facilities

-This section directs employers and employees to OSHA enforcement initiatives (i.e., special emphasis programs) and selected policy guidance documents that pertain to nursing and residential care facilities.
+This section directs employers and employees to OSHA enforcement policy and guidance documents that pertain to nursing and residential care facilities.

 The following are selected OSHA Directives and Instructions which provide guidance on the agency's enforcement procedures, explain OSHA's requirements, and describe how they apply in a particular situation.

 - Inspection Guidance for Inpatient Healthcare Settings.
 OSHA Memorandum, (2015, June 25).

 - Enforcement Procedures for the Occupational Exposure to Bloodborne Pathogens.
 CPL 02-02-069 [CPL 2-2.69], (2001, November 27).
 Includes revisions mandated by the Needlestick Safety and Prevention Act.